csBlueChip/DigistumpArduino/README.md

 Just scroll to the end to see the wiriing diagram ...AKA.
 "Sonic is waiting ...What do I glue to what to make this work?"

 If you already have Arduino IDE installed, you own a soldering iron, and have a box of random resisitors laying about ...you should be gaming in a hour-or-two :)

+If you already have some other version of the "digistump" library installed (very likely) ...just copy the MegaUSB/ directory and drop it in your existing digispark directory: https://github.com/csBlueChip/Mega2USB/tree/master/digistump-avr/libraries/MegaUSB

 If you can program, and want to tweak the code for 4 controllers - probably best put aside a day for the job.